fasiha/ebisu/README.md

 - `predictRecall` and `predictRecallVar` against `predictRecallMonteCarlo`, and
 - `updateRecall` against `updateRecallMonteCarlo`.

 I also want to make sure that `predictRecall` and `updateRecall` both produce sane values when extremely under- and over-reviewing, i.e., immediately after review as well as far into the future.
+And we should also exercise `modelToPercentileDecay`.

 For testing `updateRecall`, since all functions return a Beta distribution, I compare the resulting distributions in terms of [Kullback–Leibler divergence](https://en.wikipedia.org/w/index.php?title=Beta_distribution&oldid=774237683#Quantities_of_information_.28entropy.29) (actually, the symmetric distance version), which is a nice way to measure the difference between two probability distributions.
 There is also a little unit test for my implementation for the KL divergence on Beta distributions.